It’s a good time to be in the search engine optimization (SEO) industry.

 When choosing your segment, understanding and calculating the Total Addressable Market (TAM) will be helpful to understand if the niche is large enough to target.

 You can also target clients based on their size.
 Large corporations tend to have bigger budgets, but they may also be more demanding, and can be harder to land.
 Small businesses often want more personalized relationships, and can be more flexible, but they may also have smaller budgets and more restrictions.
-Smaller companies also may need more local SEO expertise, as opposed to a national focus.
+Smaller companies also may need more local SEO services, as opposed to a national focus.

 Some SEO agencies target new clients based on their needs; for example, you might specialize in catering to new entrepreneurs who have never heard of SEO before.
 Conversely, you might target other SEO agencies, offering your superior experience and more bountiful resources to help them grow their own practices.